brandur/sorg/content/articles/second-wave-api-first.md

 Our dashboard-on-public-APIs-only seems needlessly idealistic nowadays, but it was an objective born of the time.
 The year was 2011, and the optimism around the power of APIs was palpable.
 A new world was opening up.
 One of openness, interconnectivity, unbounded possibility.

-And we weren't the only ones thinking about it:
+And we weren't the only ones thinking that way:

 * Only a year before (2010) Facebook released its original Open Graph API, providing immensely powerful insights into its platform data.